IBM-Bluemix-Docs/sap-hana/hana-setting-up-infrastructure.md

 # 2. Setting up your infrastructure
 {: #set_up_infrastructure}

-The guidance for setting up your SAP HANA {{site.data.keyword.baremetal_long}}, network, security, storage, and operating system (OS) are in the following section.
+The guidance for setting up your SAP HANA {{site.data.keyword.baremetal_long}}, network, security, storage, and operating system (OS) is in the following section.
 CConsult the [Design Decision Tool](https://github.com/ibm-cloud-architecture/infrastructure-design-decision-tool){: external} or [{{site.data.keyword.cloud_notm}} Support](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support) for more information.
 {:shortdesc}

 ## Ordering your server